AlicePagano/Lecture-Notes-of-Life-Data-Epidemiology/README.md

 # Lecture Notes of Life Data Epidemology

-Lectures notes of the Master degree course "Life Data Epidemology" of professors Chiara Polletto and Sandro Meloni at the University of Padova (Academic Year 2020/2021).
+Lectures notes of the Master degree course "Life Data Epidemology" of professors Chiara Poletto and Sandro Meloni at the University of Padova (Academic Year 2020/2021).

 The code of the notes is organized in multiple directories as: